andrewisoko/contraband_game/README.md

-This is a game inspired by a manga called "The Liar Game".
+This is one of the games inspired the manga "The Liar Game".
 The instructions of the game will be in the directory.
 Have fun